PCu1106/JoJo-s-NCKU-Adventure/README.md

 please go to this google cloud to download the bgm, and put the three bgm in the same fold with game.exe https://drive.google.com/drive/folders/1eQGyitk3MX4EjriQBa-rmZIbI9XRYSVu?usp=sharing

+**If you use Visual Studio, put all map file and bgm file in the same directory with .vcxproj**

 It's a RPG game playing on terminal.
 Beat the monster and meet with Tainan local dishes.

 ## Development Environment